damian-vvang/HiddenInfo/README.md

 # HiddenInfo

 The project was made for the purposes of the university task.
 It was created using the C# language and the ".NET" environment.
-The application allows you to encrypt and decrypt secret messages in graphic files called “bitmaps”.
+The application allows you to encode and decode secret messages in graphic files called “bitmaps”.

 ## Preview